BawCOS/Solution-Manual-CPS/docs/03-Overview-of-Data-Collection-Principles-Solutions.md

 ### Problem 2

-2. **GPA and study time**.
+**GPA and study time**
 A survey was conducted on 55 undergraduates from Duke University who took an introductory statistics course in Spring 2012.
 Among many other questions, this survey asked them about their GPA and the number of hours they spent studying per week.
 The scatterplot below displays the relationship between these two variables.

 <img src="03-Overview-of-Data-Collection-Principles-Solutions_files/figure-html/unnamed-chunk-1-1.png" width="672" />